aman-arabzadeh/aman-arabzadeh/README.md

 ### 💬 About Me

-- 🧩 Full-stack engineer experienced in Java, Jakarta EE, Spring Boot, Angular, Vue, Python, and C++
+- 🧩 System Engineer experienced in Java, Jakarta EE, Spring Boot, Angular, Vue, Python, and C++
 - 🚀 Focused on scalable systems, clean architecture, and developer productivity
 - 🧠 Believer in learning-by-doing, mentoring, and open source contribution